Minecraft-AMS/Carpet-AMS-Addition/README_en.md

 - Use as higher version of required mods as possible.
 - Rules with 💻 emoji present that correctly executing these rules requires Carpet-AMS-Addition on the client side.
 - Even some functions are provided by Carpet-AMS-Addition, we, AMS Server, will not use these function in our survival server.
+- Due to my limited proficiency in English, all English document translations are currently provided by [Chat-GPT](https://openai.com/blog/chatgpt), including this sentence (
+  Apart from the very first English document authored by [nirvanaxiao6](https://github.com/nirvanaxiao6) a long, long time ago) :)

 ## License